MicrosoftDocs/msteams-docs/msteams-platform/concepts/tabs/tabs-configurable.md

 Configurable tabs are defined in the app manifest, and can have a scope of either `team` or `groupchat`, which determine where they can be used in Teams.

 * Teams (`team` scope) - Tabs in channels allow teams to interact with your shared experience.
 Currently, all tabs in channels are *configurable tabs*&mdash;a user configures the content of your tab experience when the tab is first added to a channel.
 * Group chat (`groupchat` scope) - configurable tabs can also be used in group chats.
-These are conversations between several users in a team.
+These are conversations between 2 or more users.

 ## Creating a configurable tab